 Toll Free: 888-EBPARKS (888-327-2757), option 3, extension 4526

 Diablo Foothills is an imposing gateway to the beautiful parklands of Mt Diablo State Park and Walnut Creek Open Space.
 The Foothills 1,060 acres are valued for their striking geologic formations, their sweeping panoramas of the San Francisco Bay Region and the rural quality of the adjacent rolling grasslands.
 Castle Rock Recreation Area is located within Diablo Foothills park.

-The rock formations in Pine Canyon are closed annually from Feb.
-1 to July 31 to protect nesting peregrine falcons.
+The rock formations in Pine Canyon are currently closed effective February 1, reopening August 1, to protect nesting peregrine falcons.
 This protected species is highly territorial and sensitive to disturbance, especially during nesting season.
 Although the rock formations, known as Castle Rock, are in Mt.
 Diablo State Park, most visitors reach them through Diablo Foothills Regional Park.
 No other portions of the park are affected.
 We appreciate the public’s cooperation in helping us protect these species birds.
-For further information, please contact the Park Supervisor Bridget Calvey at (510) 544-3086.
-Thank you!
+For further information, please contact park staff at (510) 544-3085.

 Adjacent to Diablo Foothills is Castle Rock Recreation Area located in a scenic canyon along Pine Creek.
 The area is dominated by oak woodlands and prominent sandstone formations.
 Castle Rock has historically specialized in preparing picnic events for large groups of 300 or more people.

 Besides panoramic views of the mountain and its surroundings, Diablo Foothills' 1,060 acres contain interesting geologic features, beautiful wildflowers in season, and a variety of bird and animal life.